Recommended Health Podcasts

 The Carbon Diet App is a great app if you are looking to add lean muscle and reduce body fat.

-I highly recommend the book Flexible Dieting by Alan Aragon
+I highly recommend the book Flexible Dieting by Alan Aragon as a general resource for a well rounded nutrition strategy.

 Here are 5 simple tips that can help improve your overall nutritional quality.